-The System is a pension trust fund of the City.
-As such, the System is included in the City's Comprehensive Annual Financial Report as a Pension Trust Fund.
+The System is a fiduciary trust fund of the City.
+As such, the System is included in the City's Annual Comprehensive Financial Report as a fiduciary component unit.
 The System and its Board of Trustees (Board) are not financially accountable for any other entities or other organizations.
 Accordingly, the System is the only entity included in this financial report.